How to Get Your California

 Preliminary Credential

 This is a professional-level teaching credential issued to individuals who meet initial credentialing requirements.
-This credential is non-renewable and is valid for five years, allowing time to complete additional steps for a Clear Credential.
+This credential is non-renewable and is valid for up to five years, allowing time to complete additional steps for a Clear Credential.

 Requirements: